Product and Pipeline

 Clinical Rationale

 The HHPI (Hedgehog pathway inhibitors, e.g., vismodegib and sonidegib) are FDA-approved agents for use in LA BCC when surgery and radiotherapy are not suitable.
 Of the estimated that of 60,000 LA BCC patients, only a small subset use HHPIs.
 The primary reason for HHPI’s low adoption rate is the low Complete Response (CR) rate observed.
-HHPIs are effective at shrinking the majority of LA BCC but a quiescent population of residual BCC persist even while ongoing treament.
-Combining, SP-002 with an HHPI can improve clinical outcomes via complementary and synergistic mechanisms of action.
-SP-002, as an add-on to standard of care (SOC) HHPI, vismodegib, is anticipated to improve both CR rate and durability of response.
+HHPIs are effective at shrinking a majority of LA BCCs, but residual BCC persist within treatment.

 Rationale for add-on of SP-002 to HHPIs